Analyze Gross Domestic Product (GDP) by Industry in Tucson, Arizona MSA

 How do we compare?

 The Tucson MSA’s industry mix was heavily weighted toward government activity, compared to the nation.
-In 2022, 17.9% of Tucson’s GDP was in the government sector, compared to 11.4% for the nation, which made government one of the largest sectors in the local economy.
-The financial activities sector was the largest in both Tucson and the nation, representing around 20.0% of GDP in 2022.
-Tucson’s GDP share of manufacturing continues to increase and is higher than the nation.
+In 2023, 17.2% of Tucson’s GDP was in the government sector, compared to 11.2% for the nation, which made government one of the largest sectors in the local economy.
+The financial activities sector was the largest in both Tucson and the nation, representing 20.0% of Tucson's GDP in 2023.
+Tucson’s GDP share of manufacturing is higher than the nation.

 The government share of GDP in the Tucson MSA was larger than the U.S. because the local area had larger shares in federal civilian, federal military, and state and local activity.
 Federal civilian and military activity in Tucson was roughly double the national average, as a share of GDP in 2016.
 The state and local GDP share was also larger in Tucson, reflecting the presence of the University of Arizona.